roderfeen/cliff/README.md

 # cliff
-Repository for the CLIFF project thesis
+Repository for the CLIFF project